NoelBram/Onotes/README.md

 }
 ```
 ## Time Complexity
-The number of basic operations per formed
+The number of basic operations formed
-    Machine independent
+ - Machine independent
-    Programing language independent
+ - Programing language independent
-    Efficency : It runs quickly on real input instsances; if it runs in polynomial running time.
+ - Efficency : It runs quickly on real input instsances; if it runs in polynomial running time.

 ## Welcome to GitHub Pages